Chapter 9:

 When I bought That Suspect Baroque Closet and Lamp, I Didn't Expect to Be a Mundane Wizard for the Demon Prince of Another World

+Kairo stood at the pitch-field's center.
 He closed his eyes and fell into a memory of the only type of activity he could think of that was close to combat for him.
+Field hockey.

+The memories stirred up dormant competitive feelings he had laid to rest after an ultimate defeat.
 Uneasy flutters in his heart, made his chest feel heavy with old anguish.
 The feeling began to escalate into a crushing pain, the more the emotions of losing sunk in.
-All the long hours of his high school club training, and the sacrifices to win nationals, had been taken from him at the cup final's match.
-Now he was about to experience this all over again.
+All the long hours of his high school field hockey club training, and the sacrifices to win nationals, had been taken from him at the National Cup match of his final school year.

 A whirling vortex of greenish energy appeared before Kairo.